INFORMATION SHEET FOR SCHENGEN VISA APPLICANTS IN BELARUS

 Austria, Belgium, Denmark, Luxembourg, the Netherlands and Slovenia: a Schengen visa application for one of these countries may be submitted at the German Embassy.

-Finland: a Schengen visa application for Finland may be submitted at the Estonian Embassy.
+Finland, Sweden: a Schengen visa application for Finland or Sweden may be submitted at the Estonian Embassy.

 Greece: a Schengen visa application for Greece may be submitted at the Lithuanian Embassy/Consulate.

-Iceland, Norway, Portugal and Spain: a Schengen visa application for one of these countries may be submitted at the French Embassy.
+Iceland, Norway and Portugal: a Schengen visa application for one of these countries may be submitted at the French Embassy.

 Malta: a Schengen visa application for Malta must be submitted at the Italian Embassy.